Past Electrical Engineering Expert Witness assignments include:

-Pump Station construction and failures, Emergency Generator failures, Electrical Equipment Control failures, Condominium Electrical Construction Defects, Winery Electrical Construction Defects, Personal Injury; due to traffic light failure and electrocution, Pump Failure, Cost Estimates, Sewer and Flood Control Systems.
+Pump Station construction and failures, Emergency Generator failures, Electrical Equipment Control failures, Condominium Electrical Construction Defects, Winery Electrical Construction Defects, Personal Injury; due to traffic light failure, Shock and Electrocution, Pump Failure, Cost Estimates, Sewer and Flood Control Systems.
 I have been both an Engineering Consultant and Testifying Expert Witness on cases for both plaintiffs and defendants.

 A common problem with Emergency or Standby Generators is that they don't start when they are really needed.
 This can happen for many reasons, but never the less; catastrophic damages can occur when they don't start.
 Pumps may not start, leading to flood damage from overflowing Sewer Wells or Flood Control Systems fail to keep the storm water down be low flood stage.
 Generators are used in many more applications than just critical care areas such as hospitals and fire departments.